Apple is Killing Swift

 Pretty damn far.

-Apple’s senior leadership team was packed to the gills with the OG NeXT crew, all on first-name terms with Jobs, who built their careers on Objective-C. It took a lot of internal politicking to get the green-light for Swift.
+Swift was the evenings-and-weekends passion project of Chris Lattner, creator of LLVM and senior director of dev tooling at Apple.
+Senior leadership team was jammed to the gills with the OG NeXT crew, on first-name terms with Jobs, who built their careers on Objective-C. It took a lot of internal politicking to get Swift the green-light.

 Lattner’s vision?